top of page

 Please do NOT include your name or contact information on any other page, other than the first page described above (this includes putting it in as a header or a footer).
 The judging process requires the judges to review the story anonymously and anything that identifies the author other than on the first page will make this difficult.
 The first page with identifying information will be stripped from the MS and replaced with an identifying code before it is given to the final judges.

-3. Submissions should be made directly through the Moksha portal.
-No exceptions. https://arcmanorpublishers.moksha.io/publication/the-mike-resnick-memorial-award
+3. Submissions should be made directly through this Moksha portal.
+No exceptions.

 4. Only one submission per entrant is allowed for the current submission year.

 6. You may submit a new story to the current year's award even if you submitted in previous years.
-However if you win the previous year's award you will automatically become ineligible (your submission may have been entered before the winner is announced).
-You may not resubmit the same story as you submitted in any previous year; it needs to be a new story.
+However, you may not resubmit the same story as you submitted in any previous year; it needs to be a new story.

-Submission Dates: Stories may be submitted between November 15, 2023 and April 1, 2024 for consideration for the 2024 Dragon Awards.
+Submission Dates: Stories may be submitted between January 15 and April 15 for consideration for the next Mike Resnick Memorial Award.

 Judging Process: All submissions will be considered by a pool of readers organized by Arc Manor.
 Those determined to be the best stories will be forwarded (with all identifying information about the author deleted) to the panel of final judges who will choose the top five entries and decide upon the winner.
 All decisions by Arc Manor and its judges are final and binding.
 Arc Manor will not entertain any discussion about the merits, techniques, judging criteria or any other aspect of the competition.

-Finalist Judging Panel: The following writers/editors were part of the 2023 panel which judged the short-list of finalists in the competition: Nancy Kress, Sheree Renée Thomas, Jody Lynn Nye and William B. Fawcett.
+Finalist Judging Panel: Judges for previous years of the Award include Nancy Kress, Lois McMaster Bujold, Lezli Robyn, Sheree Renée Thomas, Jody Lynn Nye and William B. Fawcett.

-Finalist Announcement: The five finalists for the 2024 Award will be announced on July 20, 2024!
+Finalist Announcement: The five finalists for the Award will be announced on the July 1st!

-Award Ceremony: Awards will be handed out during the Dragon Awards ceremony during Dragon Con 2024 to be held in Atlanta from August 29, to September 2.
+Award Ceremony: Awards will be handed out during the Dragon Awards ceremony during Dragon Con, which will be held in Atlanta from August 29 to September 2 in 2024.
+(Specific date of the Award Ceremony night updated once known.)

 Winner Prize: The winner will get a trophy and a cash award of $250.00.

-Runner-up Prizes: The first runner-up will be given a prize of $100 and the second runner-up a prize of $50.
+Second Place and Third Place prizes: The second place winner will be given a prize of $100 and the third place winner a prize of $50.

 Inquires: Inquiries regarding the award may be sent to admin@arcmanor.com.
 Please put Resnick Award Inquiry in the subject line.